-16. Call of Duty: WWII
+18. Call of Duty: WWII

-Developer: Sledgehammer Games Publisher: Activision Buy on Amazon
+Developer: Sledgehammer Games Publisher: Activision

 While its promise of being “boots on the ground” went to hell in a handbasket once leprechauns were added to the game, Call of Duty: WII was still a shot in the arm that the series desperately needed.
 It’s still a Call of Duty game, right down to its hilariously unapproachable multiplayer, but WWII showed that there might still be life left in the old dog yet.

 It’s exactly what you would expect from a Call of Duty entry: tight shooting, easy to pick up and play, and utterly bombastic.
 While WWII doesn’t threaten the franchise’s first few forays in terms of recreating World War II, it’s a good way to spend some time killing Nazis.

-Developer: id Software/Avalanche Publisher: Bethesda Buy on Amazon
+Developer: id Software/Avalanche Publisher: Bethesda

-The sequel absolutely nobody really wanted or asked for, but we’re glad they made it anyway.
+The post-apocalyptic sequel absolutely nobody really wanted or asked for, but we’re glad they made it anyway.
 The first Rage was a bit of an odd beast without a proper ending that tried to do too much at once without doing anything particularly well, but they fixed that in time for Rage 2.
 Anyone left jaded by the original Rage will probably feel like its sequel is making amends.

 Rage 2 has a story, but we’ll be damned if we know what it is — something about a peanutheaded guy in a suit?
 Who knows.
 What we do know, though, is that its gunplay is as irresistibly great as you’d expect from something with id’s name on it.

 “Making all the things go dead is clearly where id Software feel most comfortable: Rage 2 constantly makes you feel like a hopped-up Doomguy with an aversion to mohawks.”

-14. Shadow Warrior 2
+16. Shadow Warrior 2

-Developer: Flying Wild Hog Publisher: Devolver Digital Buy on Amazon
+Developer: Flying Wild Hog Publisher: Devolver Digital

 If you are yet to experience the joys of the Wang, I would recommend that you get some Wang up you as soon as you can.
 It may not be an obvious contender for the best PS4 FPS games, but once Shadow Warrior 2 gets going and you discover its loot and gratuitously, erm, gratuitous world, it’s a ridiculous joy to behold.